microsoft/TOXIGEN/README.md

 This repository includes **two methods for generating new sentences with language models**:
 - **Demonstration-Based Prompting**, where we encourage a language model to imitate hand-written examples
 - **ALICE**, which tricks a predefined toxicity classifier into generating challenging, implicit sentences.

+**WARNING: This repository contains and discusses content that is offensive or upsetting.
+All materials are intended to support research that improves toxicity detection methods.**

 ## Download the data